quorten/quorten-blog1/_posts/2019-01-01-discuss-smt-solder.md

 do this at home.
 If you only have a small number of connections to clean, a Q-tip with some isopropyl alcohol works quite well.

+UPDATE 2019-01-06: Okay, so why did I never had to clean the flux from the solder before?
+I have a serial cable that I've soldered together quite a few years back, and it still works just fine.
+Well, it was nominally 60% tin 40% lead solder, and possibly Rosin-core.
+Maybe that since it came with a starter kit, it was formulated to make this be less of a problem.

 ----------

 Alas, I must concede that the leaded versus lead-free solder paste